radams15/CircuitTesterDocs/Analysis/chap-4/research_questions.md

 ## For physics teachers:

  1. Are you currently satisfied with the electronics equipment in school?
-Why?
+Why/why not?

- 2. Would you feel comfortable teaching students electronics with a computer program?
+ 2. Do you feel comfortable teaching students electronics with a computer program?
+If not why?

  3. Do you feel it would be beneficial to be able to send students assignments to make circuits at home on this program?